trizmo/stock-system/README.md

 # Market Systems
 ## By trizCA

-This web app pulls stock closing price for pre-determined date.
+This app will pull and display market data

 # Features
 ## Quick info